greenblat/vlsimentor/assignments/22.synchronizers/README.md

 - There is an inherent problem with fast repeat pulses.
 Assume this problem doesnt exist.
 - Check the design works in fast to slow clock crossing and slow-to-fast as well.
 - Realize it takes some time to acomplish the crossing mission.
-Don't mean the design+verification time.
+I don't mean the design+verification time, but actual nanoseconds.